James Gadsden: California

-During 1850, Gadsden advocated secession by South Carolina when California was admitted to the Union as a free state.
+During the crisis of 1850, Gadsden advocated secession by South Carolina when California was admitted to the Union as a free state.
 Gadsden considered slavery "a social blessing" and abolitionists "the greatest curse of the nation."

-When the secession proposal failed, Gadsden, working with his cousin Isaac Edward Holmes, a lawyer in San Francisco since 1851, and the California state senator Thomas Jefferson Green, attempted to divide California in two.
+When the secession proposal failed, Gadsden, working with his cousin Isaac Edward Holmes, a lawyer in San Francisco since 1851, and California state senator Thomas Jefferson Green, attempted to divide California in two.
 They proposed that the southern half would allow slavery.
 Gadsden planned to establish a slaveholding colony there based on rice, cotton, and sugar.
-He would use slave labor to build a railroad and highway, originating in either San Antonio or on the Red River, that would transport people to the California gold fields.
+He would use slaves to build a railroad and highway, originating in either San Antonio or on the Red River, that would transport people to the California gold fields.
 Toward this end, on December 31, 1851, Gadsden asked Green to secure from the California state legislature a large land grant located between the 34th and 36th parallels; it would eventually serve as the dividing line for the two California states.

 A few months after this, Gadsden and 1,200 potential settlers from South Carolina and Florida submitted a petition to the California legislature for permanent citizenship and permission to establish a rural district that would be farmed by "not less than Two Thousand of their African Domestics".
 The petition stimulated some debate, but it finally expired in committee.